5 Stars Who Could Be Surprisingly Dealt at 2022 NBA Trade Deadline

 Instead, this is a team that will continue to build around Lillard by any means necessary.
 Although Portland had a fairly quiet offseason while adding vets like Larry Nance Jr., Cody Zeller, Tony Snell, Ben McLemore and Dennis Smith Jr., any plunge in the standings this season could switch the Blazers into desperation mode, putting players like CJ McCollum, Anfernee Simons, Norman Powell, Nassir Little or even Jusuf Nurkic on the table if it means upgrading the roster overall.

 Of the five, only Nurkic will be an unrestricted free agent this coming offseason, leaving his future in Portland in doubt.
 The 27-year-old center has produced when on the court, but injuries have limited him to just eight games in 2019-20 and 37 last season.
-Nurkic has already admitted fatigue has been an issue for him this year as well.
+He has already admitted fatigue has been an issue for him this year as well.

 If Portland wants to upgrade the center position, or at least find someone who's under contract past next summer, packaging Nurkic and some young talent and/or draft picks is an option.
 Myles Turner would be a better alternative defensively, Christian Wood is a more versatile scorer, and Jakob Poeltl (14.3 points, 10.3 rebounds, 1.2 blocks) is off to a career-best start and has two years and $18 million left on his deal.